History of Barrister and Mann

 We're looking forward to showing off all of the incredibly cool things that we've been working on, so keep your eyes open in the coming months!
 This is only a new beginning.
 Thanks to all of you who have enjoyed Latha over the past 2.5 years and for all of your business in the past, present, and future.
 Good things are coming!

 The aftershaves available from Barrister and Mann generally fall under three lines, with a fourth that is Barrister's Reserve.
-The regular line includes Tonique which is alcohol based and Kyovu which is alcohol free.
-The former is still used in regular and limited offerings, while the latter was discontinued in 2016 in order to be reformulated from the ground up, to be released in 2017.
+The regular line included Tonique which is alcohol based and Kyovu which is alcohol free.
+The former was used in regular and limited offerings until discontinued in 2019, while the latter was discontinued in 2016 in order to be reformulated from the ground up, to be re-released in 2017 (which never happened).
 The third line is Latha which is also alcohol free.
 While Barrister's Reserve could be considered a fourth line, it really is its own entity, under a different umbrella; it's presented here for the sake of completeness.

 In the large table of scents under the Standard Line above, you'll see an "AS" column, which denotes the aftershave available for it.
-The type is denoted by a "T" for Tonique or a "K" for Kyovu - a simple dash ("-") indicates that none was offered (though this may change upon re-releases; some scents like First Snow for example, offered no aftershave initially).
+The type is denoted by a "T" for Tonique a "K" for Kyovu or a "D" for Deltus - a simple dash ("-") indicates that none was offered (though this may change upon re-releases; some scents like First Snow for example, offered no aftershave initially).
 The Latha line has a matching aftershave for each scent and thus does not include this column.

 There were also a couple of one-off aftershaves without a matching soap scent.
 For example, Fougére Classic and Awesome.

-While Barrister and Mann never really offered balms, there was a special, one-off that is occasionally offered during the winter called Wonderbalm that retailed for $30 for 2oz. (a little goes a long way).
+Barrister and Mann for a long time didn't offer balms, but early on there was a special, one-off that was occasionally offered during the winter called Wonderbalm that retailed for $30 for 2oz. (a little goes a long way).
 It was described as:

 There are some shaves so rough that nothing seems to help.
 In the winter, shaves like these are especially bad; dry, chapped skin exacerbates razor irritation, often causing flaking, bleeding, blistering, etc. Sometimes, there’s no substitute for a really great balm.